Homiletics: The Art of Public Speaking

 Communication is an art and skill that must be practiced in order to be learned.
 With the proper perspective, instruction and tools, public speaking is a powerful method of proclaiming God’s truth.
 In addition to church ministry, public speaking has benefits in almost every area of life, work and study.
 Expect to learn and practice the verbal and non-verbal elements of public speaking in this course.

-This seven-week course constitutes a study, discussion and practice of spiritual disciplines including but limited to prayer, Bible study, fasting and journaling.
+This course constitutes a study, discussion and practice of spiritual disciplines including but limited to prayer, Bible study, fasting and journaling.
 This course is designed to help students discover and, most importantly, practice disciplines that are essential in their discipleship experience with Jesus Christ.

 The world values intelligence and experience and talent.
 Spiritual disciplines promote depth and focus.
 Your ability and willingness to regularly practice spiritual disciplines will largely determine the depth and focus of your leadership, influence and your overall relationship with Jesus Christ.